Supernova4422/boby/README.md

 A configurable and flexible bot that can be used to make a unique bot with!
 What seperates two bots using this project is nothing more than some configuration files.

 # Servers this bot is used in
-The primary implementation of this bot is known as FLD-bot, which has been added to the following discord channels:
+The primary implementation of this bot is known as FLD-Bot, which has been added to the following discord channels:
 1. Filipino learning and discussion
 2. Tagalog.com